neondatabase/website/content/docs/guides/time-travel-assist.md

 Time Travel Assist leverages Neon's instant branching capability to create a temporary branch and compute endpoint at the selected point in time, which are automatically removed once you are done querying against this point-in-time connection.
 The compute endpoints are ephemeral: they are not listed on the **Branches** page or in a CLI or API list branches request.

-However, you can see the history of operations related to the creation and deletion of the ephemeral branch on the **Operations** page:
+However, you can see the history of operations related to the creation and deletion of branches and ephemeral compute endpoints on the **Operations** page:

 - start_compute
 - create_branch